turingschool/launch-curriculum/module0/lessons/TechnicalDay1.md

 ## Decision Making, and Why It Matters

 Other than very basic functions of staying alive (breathing, circulation, reflexes, etc...), we must make decisions in order to take action.
 Nearly everything you have done today has been the result of a decision: what should I eat for breakfast, what should I wear, where should I work.
-Withouth the ability to make decisions, we would be very uninteresting animals.
+Without the ability to make decisions, we would be very uninteresting animals.

 But, how do we make decisions?
 In general, we can break the decision making process down into 3 steps:
-1. Observation - taking in relevent data.
+1. Observation - taking in relevant data.
 2. Analysis - determining what is important about the data we have observed.
 3. Action - Doing something that logically follows the analysis.

 For example, when determining what to wear we would:
 * Observe the weather conditions by
     * Looking outside to see if the sun is shining.
-    * Go outside to feel the tempurature.
+    * Go outside to feel the temperature.
 * Analyze our findings
     * It is cold out.
     * The sun is shining.